These healthy out-of-the-box options will fuel you up without slowing you down.

 By Mayo Clinic Staff

 It might be the last thing on your morning to-do list, or worse, it might not be on your list at all.
 But a healthy breakfast refuels your body, jump-starts your day and may even benefit your overall health.
-So don't skip this meal — it may be more important than you think.
+Don't skip this important meal.

-Even if you're short on time, quick-and-flexible options you can grab at home give you plenty of healthy ways to put breakfast back on your daily menu.
+These quick and flexible options give you plenty of ways to put breakfast back on your daily menu.

-Breakfast is especially important for children and adolescents.
-According to the American Dietetic Association, children who eat a healthy breakfast are more likely to:
+Children who regularly eat a healthy breakfast are more likely to: